WKQX: 101 WKQX

 In November 2015, WKQX and WLUP announced their move from the Merchandise Mart, where the 101.1 frequency has been broadcast from since first taking the airwaves in 1948, in favor of a new studio at the NBC Tower.
 Until the new facility was completed, WKQX broadcast from a temporary facility at 190 N. State.
 On August 4, 2016, the move of WKQX and WLUP to the NBC Tower was finalized.

 In January 2018, as part of Cumulus Media's bankruptcy proceedings, the company requested that a U.S. Bankruptcy Court release the company from several "extremely unprofitable" contracts, including its LMAs with WLUP and WKQX.
 Cumulus stated that under the agreement, which carries a monthly fee of $600,000, the company had lost $8.4 million on the two Merlin stations.
 WLUP was sold by Merlin to the Educational Media Foundation.
 On April 3, 2018, it was announced that Cumulus would acquire WKQX and the intellectual property of WLUP for $18 million.
 The sale to Cumulus was consummated on June 15, 2018.
+The Loop's classic rock format moved to WKQX-HD2.
+101.1 HD2 previously aired a smooth jazz format.